10 March 2017

 Most development shops have a mixture of .Net framework versions in production.
 This can make the adoption of .Net Standard libraries quite difficult, particularly in larger ecosystems.
-You’d be surprised how much .Net 4.0 or even 3.5 is lurking in some dark corners.
-Even version 4.5.2 may still be supported by Microsoft, but it is limited to version 1.2 of the .Net Standard.
+If you aren’t compiling against 4.6.1 then you won’t be able to share libraries with a usable version of .Net Core.
+The lowest currently supported version of the .Net Framework is 4.5.2, but you’d be surprised how much .Net 4.0 or even 3.5 is lurking in some dark corners.

 Something else to bear in mind with .Net Standard is the number of extra DLLs you’ll need to ship with any application that uses it.
 Adding a .Net Standard 2.0 library to a v4.6.1 framework applications bloats the runtime by an extra 97 DLLs.
 That’s a lot of extra weight to add to any framework installation.

 For messier ecosystems that cannot guarantee a more recent vintage of the .Net framework, multi-targeting can help to widen the reach of shared libraries.
 This allows you to compile a single project natively for both .Net Standard and your preferred version of the .Net Framework, though it does come at a cost of having to manage multiple sets of compiled output.